d2s/Documentation/_posts/2018-04-10-RsyncGUIChangelog.md

 ## Version 2.0.0

-This version was released for approval on Apple Mac Store 26 March 2020.
+This version is approved for release on Apple Mac Store 26 March 2020.

 - batch is replaced with multiple selection of rows for executing
 - minor GUI tweaks and cleanup